 Admissions Plastics & Composites Engineering

 Admission to the Plastics & Composites (PCE) Engineering major is a two-phase process.
 After acceptance to WWU, students first declare as a Plastics & Composites Pre-major at the time they register for classes at WWU.
 Declaring a pre-major is done in person in ET 204.
 PCE pre-majors take foundational courses in math, physics, chemistry and engineering principles.
 Depending on when students are able to begin calculus, these foundational courses take up to 5 quarters to complete at WWU.
 Foundational coursework may also be taken at community colleges or other institutions.
 See Transfer Students for more information.
 These foundational courses are the minimum required courses (see below) to apply to the PCE major.
+The PCE program accepts major applications during winter and summer quarters.
+See below for details.
 Upper division coursework is restricted to students who have been accepted into the full major.

 Major Admissions and Requirements